 Figures 8 and 9 are similar to Figures 6 and 7, but illustrate the patterns for metropolitan areas rather than school districts.
 First note that in only a few metropolitan areas (with less than 0.1 percent of the black population and less than 0.2 percent of the Hispanic population) is there racial/ethnic socioeconomic equality.
-More generally, however, Figures 8 and 9 show that the associations between metropolitan area achievement gaps and racial/ethnic socioeconomic and exposure to poverty disparities are very similar to the district-level associations shown in Figure 6 and 7.
-First, in Figure 8 the $R^{2}$ 's are 0.38 and 0.57 (implying that the correlation between metropolitan area achievement gaps and an index of racial socioeconomic differences is roughly 0.62-0.75); in Figure 9 the $R^{2}$ 's are .42 and .50 (implying that the correlation between metropolitan area achievement gaps and racial differences in exposure to poverty are .65 and .71 Second, while racial/ethnic socioeconomic disparities and racial differences in exposure to poverty are strong predictors of academic achievement gaps, there is considerable variation in the magnitude of achievement gaps, even among metropolitan areas with similar degrees of racial socioeconomic inequality.
+More generally, however, Figures 8 and 9 show that the associations between metropolitan area achievement gaps and racial/ethnic socioeconomic and exposure to school poverty disparities are very similar to the district-level associations shown in Figure 6 and 7.
+First, in Figure 8 the $R^{2}$ 's are 0.38 and 0.57 (implying that the correlation between metropolitan area achievement gaps and an index of racial socioeconomic differences is roughly 0.62-0.75).
+In Figure 9 the $R^{2}$ 's are 0.42 and 0.50 (implying that the correlation between metropolitan area achievement gaps and an index of racial socioeconomic differences is roughly 0.62-0.75).
+In Figure 9 the $R^{2}$ 's are 0.42 and 0.50 (implying that the correlation between metropolitan area achievement gaps and racial differences in exposure to poverty are 0.65 and 0.71.
+Second, while racial/ethnic socioeconomic disparities and racial differences in exposure to school poverty are strong predictors of academic achievement gaps, there is considerable variation in the magnitude of achievement gaps, even among metropolitan areas with similar degrees of racial socioeconomic inequality.
 Finally, even when white-black and white-Hispanic socioeconomic disparities are zero, white-black and white-Hispanic achievement gaps are roughly 0.43 and 0.13, respectively.
-Moreover, when blacks and Hispanics have similar exposure to school poverty as whites, the white-black and white-Hispanic achievement gaps are .60 and .40, respectively.
+Moreover, when blacks and Hispanics have similar exposure to school poverty as whites, the white-black and white-Hispanic achievement gaps are 0.60 and 0.40, respectively.